ismaeilalrewany/portfolio/Features.md

 - [X] Fix after backward with browser button from 404 nav doesn't work but works if I put the URL directly or click on Go Back button.
 - [ ] Mobile when I scroll up browser won't reload if I am in the scrollable div.
 - [ ] After loading I want the mobile browser to show the whole page like desktop without the url thing in top.
+- [ ] Contact page footer is not at the bottom.